E3V3A/CygTools/README.md

 # CygTools
-Various scripts and tools for use under the Cygwin envrionment ok
+Various scripts and tools for use primarily under the Cygwin envrionment.
+These can often be used also under Android and Linux systems.